 I’m not a “couture” kind of rider.
 I’m not going out and spending $800 on a Samshield or $1,500 on custom dressage boots.
-I’m not schooling in $300 Pikeurs or showing in a $900 Animo coat.
-That’s not the kind of girl I am.
+I’m not schooling in $300 Pikeurs or showing in a $1000 Animo coat.
+I don’t have that kind of budget (but don’t we all wish we did!).
 I’ll happily drop several grand on a high quality saddle that will last me years or spend hundreds of dollars on grooming products, horse treats and leather cleaner.
 When it comes to dressing myself, I’d rather spend my money on hard wearing breeches I can ride in until they fall apart.
 If those hard wearing breeches also happen to be a beautiful color or have interesting details, I’m all for it.
 I am constantly on the look out for riding clothing that fits well, rides comfortably, looks fresh and is reasonable on the pocketbook (which is a bigger challenge that it should be).
 When I happened upon Tottie, UK my first thought was…”Finally some company gets it.”
 And that was before I actually tried the products.
 The prices are reasonable, the color palettes are cool, the cut of the clothing looks practical, and the little details look to add function, rather than just style.
 I’m pleased to present this spotlight on Tottie and their Ecommerce Manager Sami Dabek!

 My official title is Ecommerce Manager, but my role covers so much more than running the website and social media platforms.
 I work with our designers to create the product ranges; recruit our brand ambassadors, take the brand to various shows and events and I even get involved with photo-shoots!